Is There a Dimmer Outlook Ahead for Huntington Bancshares Incorporated (HBAN)?

 HBAN’s Market Performance

-HBAN stocks went up by 0.99% for the week, with a monthly jump of 10.57% and a quarterly performance of 8.64%, while its annual performance rate touched -2.58%.
-The volatility ratio for the week stands at 1.52% while the volatility levels for the past 30 days are set at 2.21% for Huntington Bancshares Incorporated.
-The simple moving average for the period of the last 20 days is 5.62% for HBAN stocks with a simple moving average of -1.03% for the last 200 days.
+HBAN stocks went down by -4.53% for the week, with a monthly jump of 5.30% and a quarterly performance of 5.30%, while its annual performance rate touched -7.11%.
+The volatility ratio for the week stands at 1.51% while the volatility levels for the past 30 days are set at 1.93% for Huntington Bancshares Incorporated.
+The simple moving average for the period of the last 20 days is 0.29% for HBAN stocks with a simple moving average of -5.20% for the last 200 days.

 Analysts’ Opinion of HBAN